-The chemical world of foods, food additives, agriculture, household chemicals, plastics, medicines, drugs, environmental concerns, and energy production.
+The chemical world including, for example, food, agriculture, household chemicals, plastics, drugs, environmental concerns, and energy production.
 An overview of chemical concepts, but emphasis is on applications of chemistry and their implications for society.

 Corequisites: Registration in CHE107D is required.
 Offered: Interim.